NavisCarrierSolutions/MACS3.API.Services/README.md

   * https://api.conditioncheck.macs3.com

   Even when coding on another platform, see how to call the services in the [C# Stability Sample](csharp_stability.md), [C# Lashing Sample](csharp_lashing.md), [C# DangerousGoods Sample](csharp_dago.md) and [C# Condition Check Sample](csharp_conditioncheck.md).

-## What's next?

-If you wish to stay informed about the latest MACS3 API Service changes, you may subscribe to our [Release-Notes](https://releasenotes.api-services.navis-cvs.com).